 Recognized as a “Rising Star” in antitrust litigation, Abram Ellis is a Partner in the Firm’s Washington, D.C. office.
 His practice comprises all aspects of competition law, from defending clients against complex class action antitrust litigation to helping clients obtain regulatory clearance from domestic and international competition authorities for significant transactions.
 An integral member of the “Antitrust Team of the Year” (Chambers USA 2016), Abram is particularly experienced in antitrust litigation involving complex financial instruments.
 He has also represented numerous healthcare clients in antitrust class actions and related government investigations.

-In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on the regulatory matters relating to cross-border activities, including on OFAC and FCPA matters.
+In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on regulatory and compliance matters relating to cross-border activities, including with respect to OFAC, FCPA and CFIUS matters.

 Read Full Biography...